 Identifying and Assessing Risks

-We’re working with the Saskatchewan Ministry of Government Relations and other research partners to conduct a Saskatchewan Flood and Natural Hazard Risk Assessment for the province, which is funded by the federal and provincial governments under the National Disaster Mitigation Program (NDMP).
+We worked with the Saskatchewan Ministry of Government Relations and other research partners to conduct a Saskatchewan Flood and Natural Hazard Risk Assessment for the province, which was funded by the federal and provincial governments under the National Disaster Mitigation Program (NDMP).

-- identify our most significant natural hazard types
+- identified our most significant natural hazard types

-- assess the frequency that various natural hazards occur
+- assessed the frequency that various natural hazards occur

-- assess the associated risk that natural hazards have for people, infrastructure, buildings and the environment
+- assessed the associated risk that natural hazards have for people, infrastructure, buildings and the environment

-- consider the impact of climate change on the frequency and magnitude of natural hazards
+- considered the impact of climate change on the frequency and magnitude of natural hazards

-A critical part of the risk assessment includes consultations.
+A critical part of the risk assessment was consultations.
 SRC, with Walker Projects, Inc., R. Halliday & Associates and Wheaton Consulting, held six consultation sessions in May and June 2017 across the province.